 If you want to video chat with a group of people (up to 50), you can use Messenger Rooms.
 Similar to Clubhouse and live video rooms in Twitter and Spotify, Facebook’s Rooms cater for virtual get-togethers, online parties, meetings, and so on.
 To start a Room, select Create Room at the top of your news feed, name your room, and either invite all your friends or specific friends to join.
 You can also schedule a Room for later.

-Replace Facebook video calls with Tape screen sharing
+Replace Facebook video calls with Capto screen sharing

 While it’s super easy to start Facebook group chat, there are some privacy issues involved.
 Plus, people tend to use such easy tools for video communication way too often.
 Ever find yourself wasting time on unproductive chats?
 Exactly.
-Tape can fix this problem for you.
+Capto can fix this problem for you.
 Instead of starting a group chat, record and share your screen (or any window).
-You can even add voiceover and a webcam video to your screen recordings so it feels like a legit video call!
+You can even add voiceover and use a webcam video so it feels like a legit video call!
 People will check it out when they have time and get back to you.

 How to use Facebook video chat on iOS devices